shantanugadgil/traefik-block-regex-urls/README.md

 ## Sample configuration

 - `allowLocalRequests`: If set to true, will not block request from [Private IP Ranges](https://de.wikipedia.org/wiki/Private_IP-Adresse)
-- `regex`:  List of regex values to use for path blocking.
+- `regex`:  List of regex values to use for url blocking.
 - `statusCode`: Return value of the status code.

 ```yaml